Taro Logo

 Return the number of substrings containing at least one occurrence of all these characters a, b and c.

-The brute-force solution involves generating all possible substrings of the given string and checking if each substring contains at least one occurrence of each character 'a', 'b', and 'c'.
+A brute force solution would involve generating all possible substrings of the given string s and then checking each substring to see if it contains at least one occurrence of each of the characters 'a', 'b', and 'c'.

 def count_substrings_naive(s):